raphaelquast/beatstep/README.md

 - ... and of course, at the same time...  play midi instruments!

 Any comments / suggestions etc. are highly welcome!

 # Basic usage (already implemented)

 ![](https://github.com/raphaelquast/beatstep/blob/master/assignment_01.png)

+# Installation

+To use this script, simply copy the contents into a folder named "Beatstep_Q" within the MIDI Remote scripts folder of Ableton Live (located at `..install-dir..\Resources\MIDI Remote Scripts`) and then select the **Beatstep_Q** device as control-surface in the MIDI-tab of the preferences. (make sure to activate both `track`and `remote` for this device!)

 ## Buttons:

 The stop-button serves as `shift-button` to activate the control-features.
 `button 8` and `button 16` are used to activate different control-layers.

 - `shift` + `button 1-7`:  select track 1-7 of the currently focussed slots (red box)